scalac/scalac.github.com/_posts/2013-03-25-scala-for-the-impatient.md

 * Applying advanced “power tools” such as annotations, implicits, and delimited continuations

-<p style='text-align:justify; text-justify:inter-ideograph'>Scala is rapidly reaching a tipping point that will reshape the experience of programming.
+<p class='justify'>Scala is rapidly reaching a tipping point that will reshape the experience of programming.
 This book will help object-oriented programmers build on their existing skills, allowing them to immediately construct useful applications as they gradually master advanced programming techniques.</p>

 1. The Basics (A1)
 2. Control Structures and Functions (A1)